iparips/creativelive-download-verifier/README.md

-# CreativeLive Video Integrity Verifier
+# MP4 Video Library Integrity Verifier

 ## Purpose

-This tool verifies the integrity of MP4 files downloaded from CreativeLive.
+This tool verifies the integrity of MP4 files.
+For example, ones downloaded using CreativeLive downloader tool.
 It checks that:
 - Video files have no encoding errors
 - Files are not corrupted or incomplete

 Use this after downloading large collections (e.g., 1972 files, 500GB+) where manual verification is impractical.

+The way I use this tool is
+1. Download my courses from CreativeLive using their downloader tool
+2. Run this verification script over the downloaded CreativeLive directory
+3. Re-verify timed out files from report.json using a larger timeout
+4. Remove files that failed re-verification and re-start CreativeLive downloader to re-download them
+5. Re-verify those files using report.json as input again

 ## How to Run It